-One small step for a man, one large Step for a college student07.20.2009"On July 20, 1969, the world watched the very first delayed video transmissions from the Moon.
+One small step for a man, one large Step for a college student"On July 20, 1969, the world watched the very first delayed video transmissions from the Moon.

 Of course, my mother saw them along with her parents, my Lolo Anastacio and my Lola Virginia (Lolo and Lola means grandfather and grandmother in Tagalog, the main dialect in the Philippines), six brothers and sisters: Uncle Bert, Uncle Rey, Auntie Zeny, Auntie Tessie, Uncle Mandy, and Uncle Mouching.
 Her two older sisters, Auntie Leng and Auntie Vicky, were already in the States.
 My mother and rest of her family were in Manila, the capital of Philippines.